seek-oss/serverless-haskell/README.md

 * Build and test locally using `sls invoke local`

   The `serverless-haskell` plugin will build the package using Stack.
-Note that the first build can take around.
+Note that the first build can take a long time.
 Consider adding `export SLS_DEBUG=*` so you can see what is happening.

   ```
   export SLS_DEBUG=*